M3CPR0J3CT/MEC/7. Project Management/Github Sequence.md

     # Commit these with a Message to let others know what you did (the following command proceeds by batch, proceed separately for detailed changes)
     git commit -am "This is the commit message describing the changes".

-    # Now they are locked and ready to be pushed back to the Server/Origin/Repository (remember, we worked in a Local copy of the 'master' branch directly in this case):
+    # Now they are locked and ready to be pushed back to the Server/Origin/Repository (remember, we worked in a Local copy of the `master`branch directly in this case):
     git push -a

     # Check that all is up-to-date